Optimizing Opinions with Stubborn Agents: Optimization of Stubborn Agent Placement

 \section{Optimization of Stubborn Agent Placement}

 One may be interested in using stubborn agents to shift the opinions in a network in order to maximize a given objective function.
-Examples of such functions include the sum of the opinions or the number of individuals whose opinion exceeds a given threshold.
-To optimize these objective functions, we utilize the equilibrium from equation \eqref{eq:mean}.
-Our results from Section \ref{sec:stubborn_agents} show that for a broad class of stubborness rates, the opinions in a network reach this equilibrium.
-We now show how to place stubborn agents in a network to shift this equilibrium and maximize these objective functions.
+Examples of such functions include the sum of the opinions, the variance of the opinions, or the number of individuals whose opinion exceeds a given threshold.
+To optimize these objective functions, we utilize the equilibrium from equation \eqref{eq:equilibrium}.
+We now show how to place stubborn agents in a network to shift this equilibrium and optimize these objective functions.

-The equilibrium condition in equation \eqref{eq:mean} can be rewritten as $-\mathbf G\mathbb E[\mathbf \theta_{\mathcal{V}_1}]= \mathbf{F} \mathbf \theta_{\mathcal{V}_0}$.
-This linear system of equations constrains the opinions of the non-stubborn individuals.
+The equilibrium is characterized by a pair of matrices that constrain the opinions of the non-stubborn individuals.
 If stubborn agents are placed in the network, these matrices change.
 By stubborn agent placement, we mean the agent causes non-stubborn individuals to follow it, allowing the agent to influence their opinion and shift the equilibrium.
 By optimizing where we place the stubborn agents, we can shift the opinions in the network as we desire.